-Sampling activities are scheduled, but may be postponed by the ground crew coordinator if it is raining, there are severe weather warnings, or some other logistic issue arises.
+Sampling activities will run as scheduled, but may be postponed or altered by the ground crew coordinator if it is raining, there are severe weather warnings, or some other logistic issue arises.
 In this case the remaining campaign schedule may be revised, including moving of sampling to "break" days.
 Any changes are to be recorded and will be reported in an addendum to this document.